Empty Tomb Rolls are delicious treats with soft dough and sweet, cinnamon marshmallows that melt into an “empty tomb” when baked.

 Here’s what it all means:

-• Marshmallow: Represents Jesus, pure and sinless.
+• Marshmallow: Represents Jesus—pure and without sin.

-• Baking: The wait symbolizes the passage of time.
+• Baking: Represents the time of waiting.

 Process shots-- images of the dough balls being dipped in butter and coated in cinnamon sugar and then being added to a greased muffin tin